 6. Ulu Chepor Waterfall

 Known for its cool, clean water that flows down from the Kledang Hills, Ulu Chepor Waterfall is a very popular spot for those looking for a place to cool down on a hot day.
 The famous waterfall in Perak is one of the top waterfalls in Malaysia as it has a picnic area, prayer rooms, small huts, stalls that sell food and beverages, and bathrooms, built by the Ipoh City Council.
 Ulu Chepor is a fantastic place to relax, enjoy a picnic, and take a dip in the midst of the beautiful natural surroundings.
+The vastness of this places feels like nature is calling you with arms wide open.

 Location: 31200 Chemor, Perak